mayhemking007/mg-demo/README.md

 ## Build

-Build both projects from the repository root:
+From the repository root:

 ```bash
 npm run build
 ```

-Or build each project separately:
+Or build each side separately:

 ```bash
 npm --prefix backend run build